CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ### deny_lead
 ### deny_train
 ### deny_personal_info
 Sets the appropriate effect on the NPC for a few hours.
+These are deprecated in favor of the more flexible `npc_add_effect` described below.

 ### drop_weapon
 Make the NPC drop their weapon.